-Do not Bite Off More Than You Can Chew
+Do Not Bite Off More Than You Can Chew

 Learning hundreds of words while only having a tenuous grasp of them is not efficacious.
-There is basically a word for this method: cramming.
+There is a word for this method: cramming.

 Instead, learn words, but at a rate where they are not falling out of your head.
 For some, this rate is five words a day.
 For others, it’s twenty-five.
 My experience is that students fare best when they start with a few words per day, but then increase the number.
-Oftentimes, your brain simply needs to adapt to something it is not used to doing, i.e. learning vocabulary.
+Oftentimes, your brain simply needs to adapt to something it is not used to doing, e.g. learning vocabulary.